+Employment Law Practicum

-Veterans Law Practicum (Ventura)
+Veterans Law Practicum

-Selected students work with Neighborhood Legal Services of Los Angeles County in its Veterans Empowerment Initiative in the San Fernando Valley to provide legal services to veterans in need within integrated, multidisciplinary collaborations with other service providers.
+Selected students work with NLSLA in its Veterans Empowerment Initiative in the San Fernando Valley to provide legal services to veterans in need within integrated, multidisciplinary collaborations with other service providers.
 The students study Trauma Informed Care with a special focus on military service connected Post Traumatic Stress.
 The coursework is diverse and varied, giving students ample exposure to Veterans Treatment Courts, Homeless Court, Mental Health Court, and Stand Down Court.